 and then

 Noting that $\frac{1}{s(s-1)} \leq -4$, $\frac{1}{s} \geq 1$, and $\frac{1}{s-1} \leq -1$, we obtain

-Once the bounds on $\bar{\lambda}_{1}$ and the quadratic interpolant are determined, the extension to cubic, quartic, and higher order interpolants follows the same reconstruction procedure used in the DBI method and outlined from Equation \ref{eq:lambda_bar_2_2} to \ref{eq:lambda_bar_3}.
+Once the bounds on $\bar{\lambda}_{1}$ and the quadratic interpolant are determined, the extension to cubic, quartic, and higher order interpolants follows the same reconstruction procedure used in the DBI method and outlined from Equation (\ref{eq:lambda_bar_2_2}) to (\ref{eq:lambda_bar_3}).
+As in the case of the DBI method, fewer choices are available for $\mathcal{V}_{n-1}$ at the boundary and nearby boundary intervals because there are no points to choose from beyond the boundaries.
+When a boundary is reached during the process of constructing the stencil $\mathcal{V}_{n-1}$, the remaining mesh points are picked from the side that is towards the interior of the domain.
+The final stencil at the boundary and nearby the boundary intervals are biased towards the interior of the domain.
 The recursive expression for the bounds on $\bar{\lambda}_{j}$ for the PPI method becomes